Alessandro Fratangelo

 Alessandro Fratangelo (born 7 May 1998) is an Italian football player.
-He plays for Granamica ASD in Eccellenza as a forward.
+He plays for Mezzolara Calcio in Eccellenza as a forward.

 Club career

 Teramo

 On 27 August 2016, Fratangelo made his professional debut, in Serie C, for Teramo, as a substitute replacing Alessandro Di Paolantonio in the 72nd minute of a 2–0 away defeat against Lumezzane.
 In October 2016 he suffers an ankle injury that will keep him off the field for about 2 months.
 On 19 November he scored his first professional goal, as a substitute, in the 79th minute of a 3–2 home win over Ancona.
 On 11 December, Fratangelo played his first match as a starter, a 1–1 away draw against Parma, he was replaced by Marco Sansovini in the 80th minute.
 On 1 April 2017 he scored his second goal in the 29th minute of a 2–1 home win over Sambenedettese.

 Later career

 After playing for Serie D clubs Pineto Calcio and Sasso Marconi Zola, Fratangelo moved to Eccellenza club Granamica ASD on 13 December 2019.